 Fleece and wool do not hold moisture in the same way, so sweatshirts or jackets made from these materials can keep someone warm, even in adverse conditions.
+The Kingswood Store has great fleece jackets for all sizes.

 FOOTWEAR:

 One topic of particular importance is footwear.
 Blisters can significantly impact your son's experience at camp - making every step uncomfortable and potentially sidelining him from activities he'd normally love to do - playing in a soccer tournament, going water skiing, or trying a new hike.